RIT-MESH/Applied-Control-Systems-2-UAV-drone-3D-Dynamics-control-/README.md

 - mastering & applying a feedback linearization controller to the UAV
 - combining Model Predictive Control and feedback linearization in one global controller
 - simulating the drone's trajectory tracking in Python using the MPC and feedback linearization controller

+## Who this course is for:
+- Science and Engineering students
+- Working Scientists and Engineers
+- Control Engineering enthusiasts